TL431: Construction and operation

+Current–voltage relationship

-When VREF is safely below the 2.5 V threshold (point A on current-voltage curve), the output transistor is closed.
+When VREF is safely below the 2.495 V threshold (point A on current-voltage curve), the output transistor is off.
 Residual cathode-anode current ICA, feeding the front-end circuit, stays within 100 and 200 μA.
-When VREF approaches the threshold, the ICA rises to 300–500 μA, but the output transistor remains closed.
-Upon reaching its threshold (point B), the output transistor gently opens up, and the ICA begins rising at a rate of around 30 mA/V. When VREF exceeds the threshold by around 3 mV, and ICA reaches 500–600 μA (point C), transconductance sharply jumps to 1.0–1.4 A/V. Above this point the TL431 operates in its normal, high transconductance mode and may be conveniently approximated with a differential voltage to single-ended current converter model.
+When VREF approaches the threshold, the ICA rises to 300–500 μA, but the output transistor remains off.
+Upon reaching its threshold (point B), the output transistor begins to conduct (turn on), and the ICA begins rising at a rate of around 30 mA/V. When VREF exceeds the threshold by around 3 mV, and ICA reaches 500–600 μA (point C), transconductance sharply jumps to 1.0–1.4 A/V. Above this point the TL431 operates in its normal, high transconductance mode and may be conveniently approximated with a differential voltage to single-ended current converter model.
 The current rises until the negative feedback loop connecting the cathode with the control input stabilizes VREF at some point above the threshold.
 This point (Vref) is, strictly speaking, the reference voltage of the complete regulator.
 Alternatively, the TL431 may operate without feedback as a voltage comparator, or with positive feedback as a Schmitt trigger; in such applications ICA is limited only by the anode load and the power supply capacity.

 Reference input current IREF is independent of ICA and fairly constant, at around 2 μA.
 The network feeding reference input should be able to source at least twice this amount (4 μA or more); operation with hanging REF input is prohibited but will not damage the TL431 directly.
 It will survive an open circuit at any pin, a short circuit to ground of any pin, or a short circuit between any pair of pins, provided that the voltages across the pins remain within safety limits.